nidayand/node-tradfri/README.md

  - P-throttle is used to make sure that all CoAP client calls are in series (to avoid execution blocking)
  - RSVP lib is used to manage Promises in the library
  - Thanks  [morzzz007](https://github.com/morzzz007) for creating [node-tradfri](https://github.com/morzzz007/node-tradfri).
 It made it fairly simple to increased the backlevel support
- - Yes, the naming of the package is from the Node.js v4 code name

 ## Installation